 Indigenous Harm Reduction

-QomQem Coastal Connections recognize that Indigenous People have been practicing methods of harm reduction for centeries, it is embedded into the ways that we practise our culture and spirituality by upholding our governance and law.
+QomQem Coastal Connections recognize that Indigenous People have been practicing methods of harm reduction for centuries, this is embedded into the ways that we practise our culture and spirituality by upholding our governance and law.

 Q